-This conclusion might look highly counter-intuitive, but lacking any fields in a Recipe simply tells us that this entity possesses no specific semantics of its own, and is simply an identifier of a context; a method to point out where to look for the data needed by other entities.
-In the real world, we should implement a builder endpoint capable of creating all the related contexts with a single request:
+This conclusion might look highly counter-intuitive, but lacking any fields in a 'Recipe' simply tells us that this entity possesses no specific semantics of its own, and is simply an identifier of a context; a method to point out where to look for the data needed by other entities.
+In the real world we should implement a builder endpoint capable of creating all the related contexts with a single request:

 '''

 POST /v1/recipe-builder

 "id",

 // Recipe's fixed properties

 "product_properties": {

-"default_volume",
+"default volume".

 "110n"

+},

 // Create all the desirable layouts

 "layouts": [{

 "id", "kind", "properties"

-}].

 // Add all the formatters needed

 "formatters": {

 "volume": [

-{

-"language_code",

-"template"

-}, {

-"language_code",

-"country_code",

-"template"
+{ "language_code", "template" },

-}
+{ "language_code", "country_code", "template" }

 1

 }.

 // Other actions needed to be done

 // to register new recipe in the system

 }

 '''

-We should also note that providing a newly created entity identifier by the requesting side isn't exactly the best practice.
-However, since we decided from the very beginning to keep recipe identifiers semantically meaningful, we have to live on with this convention.
-Obviously, we're risking getting lots of collisions on recipe names used by different partners, so we actually need to modify this operation: either a partner must always use a pair of identifiers (i.e. the recipe id plus the partner's own id), or we need to introduce composite identifiers, as we recommended earlier in the "Describing Final Interfaces" chapter.
+We should also note that providing a newly created entity identifier by the requesting side isn't exactly the best pattern.
+However, since we decided from the very beginning to keep recipe identifiers semantically meaningful, we have to live with this convention.
+Obviously, we're risking getting lots of collisions on recipe names used by different partners, so we actually need to modify this operation: either the partner must always use a pair of identifiers (i.e. recipe's one plus partner's own id), or we need to introduce composite identifiers, as we recommended earlier in Chapter 11.

 '''

 POST /v1/recipes/custom

 {

-// The first part of the composite
+// First part of the composite

 // identifier, for example,

 // the partner's own id

 "namespace": "my-coffee-company",

-// The second part of the identifier
+// Second part of the identifier

 "id_component": "lungo-customato"

 }

-id":

-"id":

-"my-coffee-company:lungo-customato"
+id": "my-coffee-company:lungo-customato"

 }

 '''

-Also note that this format allows us to maintain an important extensibility point: different partners might have both shared and isolated namespaces.
-Furthermore, we might introduce special namespaces (like common, for example) to allow editing standard recipes (and thus organizing our own recipes backoffice).
+Also note that this format allows us to maintain an important extensibility point: different partners might have totally isolated namespaces, or conversely share them.
+Furthermore, we might introduce special namespaces (like 'common', for example) to allow for publishing new recipes for everyone (and that, by the way, would allow us to organize our own backoffice to edit recipes).